 - Firewall configurations that aren’t working should be fixed.

 - Look for bugs in the code of your website.

 1. Restart the server

-The server chain that hosts your website may become congested at times.
+The server chain that hosts your website may become congested at times and starts throwing http error 503.
 Restarting your web server is one of the most successful methods to open it up and get it refreshed.
 If your website is hosted on various servers, restart them all to get it back up and running.